-Evan "Blake" Roy, C.M. is responsible for the daily management of the Airport Operations Department and ensuring the airport is compliant with Federal Aviation Administration (FAA), Transportation Security Administration (TSA), and all other federal, state, and local airport regulations.
+Evan "Blake" Roy, A.A.E., is responsible for the daily management of the Airport Operations Department and ensuring the airport is compliant with Federal Aviation Administration (FAA), Transportation Security Administration (TSA), and all other federal, state, and local airport regulations.
 Blake manages a team of seven Operations Officers who have a wide array of aviation knowledge and ensure the airport is operating safely and efficiently.

 Prior to assuming his current position at LAN in 2021, Blake served as the Interim Airport Manager, Assistant Airport Manager, and Operations Manager for Middle Georgia Regional Airport (MCN) in Macon, Georgia, and was responsible for the overall management, security, operations and compliance of the airport.
 His aviation career also led him to Raleigh-Durham International Airport (RDU) as a Ramp Operations Coordinator and Louisville-Muhammad Ali International Airport (SDF) as a Ramp Agent for Piedmont Airlines/US Airways Express.